 We have the authority to issue up to 5,000,000 shares of preferred stock.
-As of December 31, 2021, 335,273 shares of our preferred stock were outstanding as 6% Convertible Exchangeable Preferred Stock (see "6% Convertible Exchangeable Preferred Stock" below), 264 shares of our preferred stock were outstanding as Series A Convertible Preferred Stock" below) and 237,745 shares of our preferred stock were outstanding as Series B Convertible Preferred Stock (see "Series B Convertible Preferred Stock" below).
-The description of preferred stock provisions set forth below is not complete and is subject to and qualified in its entirety by reference to our certificate of incorporation and the certificate of designations relating to each series of preferred stock.
+As of December 31, 2022, 335,273 shares of our preferred stock were outstanding as 6% Convertible Exchangeable Preferred Stock (see "6% Convertible Exchangeable Preferred Stock" below), 264 shares of our preferred stock were outstanding as Series A Convertible Preferred Stock (see "Series A Convertible Preferred Stock" below) and 237,745 shares of our preferred stock were outstanding as Series B Convertible Preferred Stock (see "Series B Convertible Preferred Stock" below).
+The description of preferred stock provisions set forth below is not complete and is subject to and qualified in its entirety by reference to our certificate of incorporation and the certificate of designations relating to each series of preferred stock